 The 2012 study highlighted that training wheels allow children to strongly lean to one side without adverse consequences.
 This then meant that children who rode bicycles with training wheels weren’t able to practice maintaining balance by steering “in the direction of the lean” as is required on regular unsupported bicycles.

-I wrote about the damaging effect of stabilisers / training wheels on kids cycling development previously, so I’m pleased that this report highlights the same concerns.
+I wrote a piece 10 reasons not to use stabilisers on your kids bike previously, so I’m pleased that this report highlights the same concerns.

 The study went on to show that only after the side wheels were removed, and often with initial support by parents, were children able to learn to hold the bicycle upright and maintain balance while pedalling.